-During 2020, the Audit Committee was comprised of three members: Messrs.
-Morse and Regan, and Ms. Persily, all of whom continue to serve on the Audit Committee.
+The Audit Committee is composed of three members: Messrs.
+Morse and Regan, and Ms. Persily, all of whom served since the last annual meeting of stockholders and continue to serve on the Audit Committee.
 Mr. Morse is the Audit Committee Chairman.
 The Board has determined that Mr. Morse is an "audit committee financial expert" for purposes of the rules of the Securities and Exchange Commission ("SEC").
-In reaching this determination, the Board considered, among other things, Mr. Morse's over 25 years of experience as an investment banker, in addition to other experience that is described below.
-In addition, the Board determined that each member of the Audit Committee is financially literate, as required under the NYSE standards, and is considered independent, as defined by the rules of the NYSE applicable to Audit Committee members, Section 10A(m)(3) of the Securities Exchange Act of 1934 and in accordance with the SEACOR Marine Categorical Standards.
+In reaching this determination, the Board considered, among other things, Mr. Morse's over 25 years of experience as an investment banker, in addition to his other experience that is described below.
+In addition, the Board determined that each member of the Audit Committee is financially literate, as required under the NYSE standards, and is considered independent, as defined by the rules of the NYSE applicable to Audit Committee members, Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in accordance with the SEACOR Marine Categorical Standards.
 The Audit Committee is expected to meet at least quarterly.
-The Audit Committee met six times during 2020 and it also took action pursuant to unanimous written consent on two other occasions.
+The Audit Committee met four times during 2022 and acted pursuant to unanimous written consent on two other occasions.